How I Ate My Way Across a Himalayan Kingdom

 While Lou and Jamyang took their long walk, equipped with my camera, Tandin and I drove through Bumthang.
-We visited an ATM, which efficiently dispensed Ngildrum with my Bangkok Bank card, poked around some shops, bought enough green and pink plaid wool to make a goh for me, followed by visit to a purveyor of libations next door to a pizzaria.
-Really, a pizzaria.
+We visited an ATM, which efficiently dispensed Ngildrum with my Bangkok Bank card, poked around some shops, bought enough green and pink plaid wool to make a goh for me, followed by visit to a purveyor of libations next door to a pizzeria.
+Really, a pizzeria.
 I have fallen in love with a local whiskey called K5, named in honor of the dynamic, young fifth King.
 We met the guys at another very old and equally-fascinating temple across the river.
 It was being circled by several very elderly people who turned every prayer wheel while counting prayer beads in the other hand.

 More surprises were in store at dinner.
 The cook at the hotel outdid herself with an astonishing meal that included yak cooked two ways--one silky and soft, and a second of dried yak meat that had been simmered in a lovely sauce until softened, potatoes roasted perfectly, and glazed baby carrots cooked to a perfect al dente.
 I'm ready to move into River Lodge for good.
 Unfortunately, it's too damn cold.
 The hotel owner was kind enough to install electric blankets in our rooms.
 Lou apparently spent the evening under the covers.
 I might have, although writing a blog on a notebook under the covers seems unnecessarily challenging.

 24 February: The Road to Wangduphodrang.
 Today was a knee-pleasing drive back to Wangdue and our longest day in our comfy SUV so far.
-While the guys hiked yesterday, Tandin and I passed by Bumthan's little airport.
+While the guys hiked yesterday, Tandin and I passed by Bumthang's little airport.
 They are building a grand entry gate and a wide, paved road to the little terminal, complete with street lights.
 From here you could easily fly back to Paro, avoiding a long day on the road.
 However, we have one last big event tomorrow, so I enjoyed the ride, even though there were several roadblocks due to the massive renovation project for this road.
 The highway is being widened and straightened to accommodate those who are in a hurry or suffer from motion sickness.
 All along the way you will notice boulders along the side that have been marked for demolition with white paint.
 I should have started counting at the beginning of the trip.

 25 February: "Punakha Drubchen."
 We returned to Punakha Dzong this morning to experience one of the most important of all Bhutanese festivals here, the Punakha Drubchen.
 While Lou ascended the steep front steps, the amazing Jamyang took me through a hidden back door that avoided a perilous ladder and half the stairs.

 The place was buzzing with excitement.
 Although I really did not understand everything going on in the central courtyard of the dzong, it was still fascinating.
 Masked dancers performed to dramatic and dissonant background of hum of reed instruments, drums, symbols, and long horns.
 Equally interesting were the local people, dressed in their best outfits and equipped with big Thermoses filled with butter tea.
-I was dazzled.
+I was dazzled./p>

-We left for Thimpu in late morning.
+We left for Thimphu in late morning.
 I was supposed to have a meeting at the Tourism Council of Bhutan in the afternoon, but we missed the noon road work closing time by a couple of minutes.
 We were the first car stopped at noon and the parked traffic snaked back along the winding road behind us for a couple of miles.

 We are staying in Migmar Hotel tonight.
-It was probably the best hotel in Thimpu until a spate of glam luxury hotels were built, including the barely-open new Le Meridien.
+It was probably the best hotel in Thimphu until a spate of glam luxury hotels were built, including the barely-open new Le Meridien.
 Migmar has seen better days, but I enjoyed the king sized bed and the heated bathroom floor.
 The service is exceptional.
 I phoned the front desk to get the WiFi password and it was delivered on a slip of paper by a smiling bellboy to my room.

 Lou needed a hamburger tonight.
 We were joined in a funky pub by the two brothers who run the tour company we partner with in Bhutan.
 We enjoyed some local beer, some pleasant chit-chat, and plates of French fries.
 I have had several conversations with Jamyang about his future and tonight our partners agreed that he will be assigned to all Purple Dragon guests in Bhutan in the future.
 I also plan to invite him to Bangkok for a week or two.
 Or maybe a month.
 He has never left Bhutan, never been on a train or above the fifth floor, never seen the ocean or a MacDonald's, and has never traveled by air.
 He and some of our senior guides can learn a lot from each other and it will be nice to see him in jeans and a t-shirt.

 26 February: The End is Near.
-We left Thimpu for Paro early this morning on my enviable fourth trip between these two cities.
+We left Thimphu for Paro early this morning on my enviable fourth trip between these two cities.
 Before I even left Bangkok I had decided that I was not fit to visit Tiger's Nest, the iconic monastery that clings perilously to a cliff 900 meters above the valley.
 You can ride up on horseback if you like, but you have to walk down.
 I sent a camera instead.